Results 1 - 10

 , 2004

 "...
 We present Trickle, an algorithm for propagating and maintaining code updates in wireless sensor networks.
-Borrowing techniques from the epidemic/gossip, scalable multicast, and wireless broadcast literature, Trickle uses a "polite gossip" policy, where motes periodically broadcast a code summary to ..."
+Borrowing techniques from the epidemic/gossip, scalable multicast, and wireless broadcast literature, Trickle uses a "polite gossip" policy, where motes periodically broadcast a code ..."

 Abstract